This site uses cookies.

 df.loc["a"]

 This is not the same as selecting the first row.
 There may be one or more rows with the row index label 0.
-Will raise an error if no rows have the specified label.
+This will raise an error if no rows have the specified label.

 df.loc[0]